Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Events are records of incidents or actions that occur within a cluster.
 They provide information about the state changes, errors, or warnings related to the cluster.

-• kubectl get events: Retrieves information about events occurring in the cluster, such as creation, deletion, or errors related to resources.
+• kubectl get events: Retrieves information about events occurring in the cluster, such as resource creations, deletions, or errors.

 `kubectl get events`